JonnieCache/JonnieCache.github.io/_posts/2018-10-14-podcast-feed-gen.md

 date: 2018-10-14 21:06 +0100
 ---

-A simple CLI app for generating podcast RSS feeds from a directory of files.
+A small CLI app for generating podcast RSS feeds from a directory of files.
 Similar to [dropcaster](https://github.com/nerab/dropcaster) but much simpler, and it supports a wide variety of audio formats instead of just MP3.

 [Source/README here](https://github.com/JonnieCache/podcast_feed_gen)